Child custody rights in California are never cut and dry, and matters become increasingly complicated if the child has yet to be born.

 The family attorneys at Griffith, Young, and Lass can help you understand your rights as a father under California law.
 If you are trying to prove paternity or dispute paternity, a family attorney can give you the advice you require to make the process easier to manage while pursuing the outcome you desire.

-The first step is for one of our child custody lawyers to review the details of your case.
+The first step is for one of our lawyers to review the details of your case.
 Call now to schedule a free consultation.
 With compassionate and aggressive legal action, we can help you enforce your rights as the father of an unborn child as part of a settlement or in California family court.